GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

     budget: 2,558,500/32,768 = 156.15 purchases.
 - 687,060 → 687,060/22 = $31,230 total purchase value.

-As a result, the summary reports gives you the following insights:
+As a result, the summary reports give you the following insights:

 ```text
 Within the reporting time period, campaign #12